Updated: Sep 28, 2021

 What is your role?

-I am an Additive Fabrication Technician based at the Translational Research Initiative for Cell Engineering and Printing (TRICEP), responsible for assisting researchers and commercial clients to realise the full potential of the latest advanced manufacturing technologies.
+I am Design Engineer based at the Translational Research Initiative for Cell Engineering and Printing (TRICEP), responsible for assisting researchers and commercial clients to realise the full potential of the latest advanced manufacturing technologies.
 I also operate and maintain the extensive range of advanced manufacturing devices we have at TRICEP.

 What is your area of expertise and what kind of experience do you have in this area?